 - An Indian insurance company must ensure that ownership and control remain in the hands of resident Indian entities.

 - Foreign investment in pension funds is allowed as per the Pension Fund Regulatory and Development Authority (PFRDA) Act, 2013.

 - This is subject to the condition that entities bringing in foreign equity investment as per section 24 of the PFRDA Act shall obtain the necessary registration from the PFRDA and comply with the provisions of the PFRDA Act and related rules.

-- Ownership or control and/or transfer of such ownership or control from resident Indian citizens or companies to foreign investing entities vide transfer of shares or issue of new shares, will require Government approval in consultation with the Department of Financial Services, PFRDA and other concerned entities.
+- Ownership or control and/or transfer of such ownership or control from resident Indian citizens.
+Or companies to foreign investment entities vide transfer of shares or issue of new shares, will require Government approval in consultation with the Department of Financial Services, PFRDA and other concerned entities.

 - The onus of the above compliance is on the investee Indian pension fund company.

 FDI in B2C e-commerce is now permitted in the following circumstances

 - A manufacturer is permitted to sell its products manufactured in India through e-commerce retail.

 - A single-brand retail trading entity operating through brick-and-mortar stores is permitted to undertake retail trading through e-commerce